jrpotter/notebook/notes/computability/context-free/deterministic.md

 We say that **$u$ is reducible to $v$**, written $u \overset{*}\rightarrowtail v$, whenever $v \overset{*}\Rightarrow u$.
 The string being replaced is called the **reducing string**.

+A **reduction from $w$** is a reduction from $w$ to the start variable.
+A **leftmost reduction** is a reduction in which each reducing string is reduced only after all other reducing strings to its left.

 %%ANKI
 Basic
 What is DCFG an acronym for?